 I wrote an article in my school newspaper, I posted it on social media and I went back to my high school to deliver a talk.
 I was amazed at all of the people who sent me messages talking about how they had experienced something similar.
 I didn’t encounter a single person who looked down on me, judged me or wasn’t supportive.
 I was shocked.

-The stigma that I was worried about never surfaced.
+The mental health stigma that I was worried about never surfaced.
 I never experienced the stigma that I thought I would.
 I am not exactly sure why this is.
 It might be because of my privilege as a white male, it might be because there were more conversations about mental health, it might be because of my social circles or likely a combination of all three.

 I thought that people would judge me and look down on me.
 I was terrified that people wouldn’t understand what I was going through and think I was weak.
 I was worried that I wouldn’t be able to find a job and employers would ask me why there was a hole in my transcript.